software-competence-center-hagenberg/OtelMiner/README.md

 Prerequisites:
 * docker installed

-run "docker compose up --detach" in the repository root and you are good to go
+run "docker compose up --detach" in the repository root, and you are good to go

 ## how to generate traces